tmolteno/TART/software/python_modules/tart_tools/README.md

 ## NEWS

 * Version 0.2.0b13.
 Clean up code to use other API endpoints.
+                    Add CLI to --ignore some antennas
-                    Add CLI to use the influxdb
+                    Add --n option to tart_download_data to stop after n downloads (used to grab the latest raw file) Add CLI to use the influxdb
 * Version 0.2.0b12.
 Fix bug in get-gains option.
 * Version 0.2.0b11.
 Add a tart_set_mode binary.